 - Two workshop sessions for residents regarding CPO2 in the week commencing the 18 April 2016. - 2.16 There has been significant and extensive consultation and engagement with residents, the wider community and relevant stakeholders on the regeneration proposals for the Estate.
 Residents were consulted on the revised Masterplan and as part of the planning process relating to the 2013 Permission were able to make their views known.
-The Secretary of State accepted in relation to CPO1 that the consultation had been adequate: see DL:23. - 2.17 Resident consultation has contributed positively to decision making, including: - the decision to exclude Ramsey Close from the Scheme; - agreement that the moving costs incurred by non-secure tenants would be paid for; - the setting up of a Homeowners Support Group - 2.18 The Council and the Developer are committed to continued public engagement activities.
+The Secretary of State accepted in relation to CPO1 that the consultation had been adequate: see DL:23 ("CDA.20"). - 2.17 Resident consultation has contributed positively to decision making, including: - the decision to exclude Ramsey Close from the Scheme; - agreement that the moving costs incurred by non-secure tenants would be paid for; - the setting up of a Homeowners Support Group - 2.18 The Council and the Developer are committed to continued public engagement activities.

-Update following Secretary of State confirmation of CPO1
+Update Following Secretary of State Confirmation of CPO1

-- 2.19 The Council has obtained vacant possession of all land interests required for Phase 3b of the Scheme.
-Of the 34 leasehold interests held within that Phase, the Council was able to acquire 33 leasehold interests through private treaty negotiations, only vesting the interests of one Estate property through the exercise of compulsory powers. - 2.20 In respect of Phase 3c, statutory notices have been served on remaining third party interests with a view to obtaining vacant possession of all land interests in September 2016, where it has not been possible to acquire those interests through private treaty negotiations.
+- 2.19 Following confirmation of CPO1, of the 86 non-secure tenants within phases 3b (11-98 Marriotts Close, Franklin House and 1-32 Tyrrel Way) 72 were rehoused, 39 with improved circumstances on tenancies with greater security.
+The remaining 14 cases were cancelled following discharge of the Council's homelessness duties.
+Of those housed, all but 4 households were housed within the London Borough of Barnet (two of those households having requested to move out of borough). - 2.20 The Council has obtained vacant possession of all land interests required for Phase 3b of the Scheme.
+Of the 34 leasehold interests held within that Phase, the Council was able to acquire 33 leasehold interests through private treaty negotiations, only vesting the interests of one empty Estate residential property owned by a limited company through the exercise of compulsory powers.

+2.21 In respect of Phase 3c, statutory notices have been served on remaining third party interests.
+Vacant possession of all land interests was obtained in September 2016.
+Acquisitions or compensation has been agreed with all except 2 parties within phase 3c.